kshetline/tubular_time/README.md

 Here’s a skyviewcafe.com image for that extra-long day in the Marshall Islands, with two sunrises, two sunsets, and 24 hours, 6 minutes worth of daylight packed into a 47-hour day:

 <img src="https://shetline.com/readme/tubular-time/2.4.0/mhl_sep_30_1969.jpg" width=215 height=195 alt="Marshall Islands, September 30, 1969">

+## Leap Seconds, TAI, and Julian Dates

+UTC (Universal Coordinated Time) is not a uniform timescale.
+It is currently defined to track closely with another time standard, UT1, which is based on the slightly variable, and (in the long run) slowly lengthening rotation time of the Earth.
+Each single second of UTC is equal to one standard, atomically-defined second, but whole seconds are occasionally inserted (and, theoretically, might occasionally be deleted) to keep UTC within 0.9s of UT1.
+These seconds are called _leap seconds_.

+The current system for UTC was adopted in 1970 and implemented in 1972[*](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+UTC is only strictly defined relative to TAI starting in 1972 and going forward in time until the next announced omission or addition of a leap second.
+You can, however, create a **@tubular/time** `DateTime` instance using UTC while also using year values in the distant past or future.

+So how are dates and times outside of the well-defined range of UTC handled?

+The answer is that `DateTime` uses both extended UTC and UT1 outside of the well-defined UTC range.
+This works as follows:

+* For all dates prior to 1957, estimated UT1 is in effect.
+This is most accurate back to 1600, for which there is sufficient astronomical data for reasonable approximate conversions from UT1 to TAI and dynamical time.
+Further back in time less accurate approximations are in effect.
+* From 1957-1958, using a sliding weighted average, UT1 transitions to *proleptic* UTC.
+* From 1958-1972 *proleptic* UTC, [as proposed by Tony Finch](https://fanf.livejournal.com/69586.html), is used, with the first non-official leap second occurring at 1959-06-30 23:59:60.
+* From 1972 up until the latest updates provided by the [International Bureau of Weights and Measures](https://en.wikipedia.org/wiki/International_Bureau_of_Weights_and_Measures), well-defined UTC prevails, with the first official leap second occurring at 1972-06-30 23:59:60.
+* For a year to 18 months after the current time, or after the last defined leap second, *whichever is later*, a presumed leap-second-free span of UTC is projected to occur.
+* A sliding weighted average transition from UTC to estimated UT1 follows for the next 365 days.
+* Formulaic predicted UT1 is used for all later dates and times thereafter.

+> Note: It is possible (no sooner than 2023) that the use of leap seconds might be abandoned, depending on the results of the World Radiocommunication Conference that year.
+One possible outcome is that UTC will become locked to TAI, and allowed to drift further and further out of synchronization with UT1.

+All timezones other than TAI, ZONELESS, and DATELESS, such as Europe/London or Asia/Tokyo, are handled the same way as described for UTC above &mdash; simply at varying timezone offsets from UTC.

+### Leap second time values

+`DateTime` instances generally behave as if leap seconds do not exist. `DateTime` instances which express leap seconds can be created as follows:

+* By being directly parsed:<br>
+`new DateTime('1972-06-30 23:59:60Z')` → `"DateTime<1972-07-01T00:00:10.000 TAI>"`<br>
+Note that this only works for defined leap seconds. `new DateTime('2021-04-15 23:59:60Z')`, not a valid leap second, is treated as `2021-04-16 00:00:00Z`.<br><br>
+* From TAI, Julian date, or modified Julian date values.
+For example:<br>
+`new DateTime('1972-07-01T00:00:10 TAI', 'UTC').toString()` →
+`"DateTime<1972-06-30T23:59:60.000 +00:00>"`<br>
+`new DateTime({ jde: 2450630.500724913 }, 'UTC').toIsoString(19)` →
+`"1997-06-30T23:59:60"`<br><br>
+* By add/subtract operations using TAI quantities:
+`new DateTime('2016-12-31 18:59:59 EST').add('seconds_tai', 1).toString()` →
+`"DateTime<2016-12-31T18:59:60.000 -05:00>"`<br><br>
+* Using the set operation (this only works if the result is the is considered a valid leap second):
+`new DateTime('2016-12-31 18:59:59 EST').set('second', 60).toString()` →
+`"DateTime<2016-12-31T18:59:60.000 -05:00>"`<br><br>
+* Using the `setUtcMillis` method, with the optional second `leapSecondMillis` argument:
+`new DateTime('utc').setUtcMillis(252460799999, 701).toString()` →
+`"DateTime<1977-12-31T23:59:60.700 +00:00>"`<br>

+### TAI field values

+You can `add` and `subtract` TAI quantities using the following fields: `MILLI_TAI`, `SECOND_TAI`, `MINUTE_TAI`, `HOUR_TAI`, and `DAY_TAI`, as provided by the `DateTimeField` enum, or their string equivalents (`'milli_tai'`, `'millis_tai'`, `'millisecond_tai'`, `'milliseconds_tai'`, `'second_tai'`... etc.).

+### Astronomical `DateAndTime` fields

+* `jde`: Julian Date (ephemeris) &mdash; Time measured in fixed-length days of dynamical time from noon, January 1, 4713 BCE (-4712-01-01T12:00) Terrestrial Dynamical Time (TDT), defined to be exactly 32.184 seconds ahead of TAI.
+* `mjde`: Modified Julian Date (ephemeris) &mdash; Same as Julian Date (ephemeris) plus 2400000.5, moving time 0 to midnight, November 17, 1858 (1858-11-07T00:00).
+* `jdu`: Julian Date (UT) &mdash; Time measured in variable-length days of earth rotation time from mean solar noon on the Prime Meridian, January 1 4713 BCE (-4712-01-01T12:00).
+* `mjdu`: Modified Julian Date (UT) &mdash; Same as Julian Date (UT) plus 2400000.5, moving time 0 to mean solar midnight, November 17, 1858 (1858-11-07T00:00).

+### `epochMillis`, `utcMillis`, and `taiMillis` getters/setters

+The `epochMillis` getter/setter returns, or allows you to modify, the fundamental core value for a `DateTime` instance.

+For a TAI instance, `epochMillis` is the same as `taiMillis`, with `utcMillis` providing a conversion to or from UTC (or UT1 outside of the well-defined UTC range).
+For a non-TAI instance `epochMillis` is the same as `utcMillis`, with `taiMillis` performing conversions.

+During a leap second the `epochMillis`/`utcMillis` value is pinned 59 seconds, 999 milliseconds into the minute in which the leap seconds occurs.
+The `taiMillis` value, however, still varies over the course of that second.

+In the unlikely event a negative leap second is ever declared, the `epochMillis`/`utcMillis` value for a non-TAI `DateTime` instance will simply skip over the leap second, while `taiMillis` advances contiguously.

+`epochSeconds`, `utcSeconds`, and `taiSeconds` are essentially the same as `epochMillis`, `utcMillis`, and `taiMillis`, but functioning at one-second resolution.

+### Sorting and comparison with TAI and non-TAI `DateTime` instances

+* TAI instances are compared to each other by `taiMillis`.
+* Non-TAI instances are compared to each other by `utcMillis`, but if the `utcMillis` values are identical, comparison is done using `leapSecondMillis`.
+* Mixed types are compared by `taiMillis`.
+* Coarse-resolution comparison (e.g. only comparing to a resolution of whole seconds or whole days) between mixed TAI and non-TAI instances is not well-defined and should be avoided.

 ## Global default settings